gauravsaxena81/vkgwtdesigner/README.md

 ### Demo(Mozilla FF only) ###

-Do have a look at the first [demo](http://vkgwtdesigner.googlecode.com/svn/trunk/VkGwtDesigner/war/index.html) and please provide your comments at the [wiki](https://github.com/gauravsaxena81/vkgwtdesigner/wiki/Project_Discussion) and bugs at the [issues list](https://github.com/gauravsaxena81/vkgwtdesigner/issues)
+Do have a look at the first [demo](http://vkgwtdesigner.googlecode.com/svn/trunk/VkGwtDesigner/war/index.html) and please provide your comments and bugs on the [issues list](https://github.com/gauravsaxena81/vkgwtdesigner/issues)

 #### Instructions ####